First, we must connect via ssh.

 - How to change static ip address on Ubuntu server 18.04

-- how to setup source based (policy based) routing on debian / ubuntu
+- how to disable ipv6 networking on debian / ubuntu